Category Archives: Knowledge Exchange

 Time is What you Make of it – Photo © Matthias Heyde

-Training Program in Public Engagement and Knowledge Exchange for Researchers
+Training program for Researchers: Public Engagement and Knowledge Exchange with Society

 The team of HU ‘Knowledge Exchange with Society‘ at Zentrum für Kulturtechnik (HZK) invites researchers to participate in a training program for Public Engagement, delivered by the Berlin School of Public Engagement and Open Science.
 The workshop series is an effective and flexible introduction to public engagement/ knowledge exchange between science and society.
 It offers the possibility to gain a certificate in the field of participation and engagement.